FreeStyle Libre 14 day sensor

 Read MoreYes, the sensor is water resistant and will continue working as long as it is not submerged more than 3 feet or kept underwater longer than 30 minutes at a time.

-Read MoreMild irritations such as edema, rash, bleeding, itching and infection were reported around the sensor wear area by a moderate frequency of subjects (10.4%) in a clinical study1 .
+Read MoreMild skin irritations, such as erythema, bruising, bleeding, infection and papule were reported around the insertion site and adhesive area by a small number of subjects (8 out of 95 or 8.4%)1.
 1 FreeStyle Libre 14 day User's Manual

 Read More